ALTIBASE/Documents/Manuals/Altibase_7.1/eng/ODBC User's Manual.md

 -   NLS\_USE: Enter the client character set.

-You can check whether or not the ODBC driver is successfully connected to the database by clicking “Test Connection”.
-Once you click “OK”, you will be able to see the data source added to the DSN tab in the name you have just entered.
+The user can check whether or not the ODBC driver is successfully connected to the database by clicking “Test Connection”.
+Once the user clicks “OK”, the user will be able to see the data source added to the DSN tab in the name you have just entered.

 ## 3. ODBC Programming